 You can visit Noakes Grove for free whenever you like.

-Right now you are guaranteed to get stuck if yiou use the car park.
-There is safe side of road parking near the turnig to New House farm lane (back towards Sewards End) or at teh Saffron House turning (towards Ashdon) Pleasee don't use are car park until teh waning signs come down
+In wet weather you may get stuck if you use the car park.
+There is safe side of road parking near the turning to New House farm lane (back towards Sewards End) or at the Saffron House turning (towards Ashdon)

 Noakes Grove, in Redgates Lane, Sewards End, Saffron Walden is almost nine acres of flower-rich meadows, ancient woodland and scrub with rides that attract butterflies.

 ORGANIC COUNTRYSIDE CIC [Community Interest Company] owns and manages the land on behalf of its members.

 Download a printer friendly visitor guide leaflet with map

 |Noakes Grove, in Redgates Lane, Sewards End, Saffron Walden is almost nine acres of flower-rich meadows, ancient woodland and scrub with rides that attract butterflies.
 ORGANIC COUNTRYSIDE CIC [Community Interest Company] owns and manages the land on behalf of is members.

 ||What's a CIC? - find out more about us